-Of all the tools that you use to protect your beloved backyard, gutters might never have made the list.
+Of all the tools that you use to protect your beloved yard, gutters might never have made the list.
 But gutters have more of an impact on the backyard than most homeowners ever realize.
-Water, for as much as your lawn needs it, is a problem when it comes in high amounts.
-Your lawn needs direct rainfall…not all the rainfall of a house collecting into a focused area.
+Water is a problem when it comes in high amounts.
+Your lawn needs direct rainfall, not all the rainfall of a house collecting into a focused area.

 Three issues to consider:

 If water is not properly corralled, it can accumulate very quickly in the areas surrounding your home.
-Small stagnant water pools become mosquito havens, so it is important to keep water moving away from your home.
+Stagnant water pools become mosquito havens, so it is important to keep water moving away from your home.

 As detailed in This Old House, erosion is a far bigger threat than homeowners would like to admit.
 Too much water can gradually wear away soil, making a mess and leaving a dirty appearance.
-In addition, erosion of soil can leave other elements exposed, like pipes or even the foundation of your house.
+Erosion of soil can leave other elements exposed like pipes or even the foundation of your house.

 If that water is stagnating in pools or eroding soil around your home, there’s a good chance it also is trickling into your home through the foundation and into the basement.
 The same principle of liquid adhesion that makes LeafGuard gutters effective is what can cause leaking.